prometheuxresearch/docs/docs/learn/vadalog/06-data-sources.md

 ```

 :::tip Working with Nested Arrays
-When dealing with deeply nested arrays (like `status.containerStatuses[0]`), consider using the `struct:get` function in Datalog rules instead of direct array indexing in SQL.
+When dealing with deeply nested arrays (like `status.containerStatuses[0]`), consider using the `struct:get` function in Vadalog rules instead of direct array indexing in SQL.
 This provides more reliable access to complex nested structures.
 :::

 ### Example 9: CSV Format API (Weather Data)